Table of ContentsToggle

 The first kind is the one where the horizontal lines are drawn to depict a single value of price.
 So the blue lines drawn on the chart represent this kind of horizontal support and resistance line – at around $19,700 and $24,600.
 The second kind is where these horizontal lines can be drawn to depict a region of support or resistance, as is demarcated with the parallel channel marked in grey.
 That indicates the grey zone between $30,000 and $30,700 can be expected to be a region of support or resistance.

 Thus if there is a line above the current market price of an asset, it acts as a resistance for the price, however at the same time if that price is able to rally and breakout above it, then it flips to become a support for the same.
 This is application on the other side too, on a bearish trend if we see a line below the CMP, it acts as a support but if we see a breakdown below the line, then it flips to become a resistance level.

 The next kind is trendlines.
 This is the kind of line drawn on a chart diagonally that depict a particular directional trend, while also at the same time serve as a region of support or resistance.
-On the chart above, a trendline drawn in black that indicates a falling trend by connecting the lower highs created by BTC price between the months of October 2021 to October 2022.
+On the chart above, a trendline drawn in black indicates a falling trend by connecting the lower highs created by BTC price between October 2021 to October 2022.